 Email and Account Security

-- The Account Administration service enables the University to manage their account services in an effort to securely verify and protect their identity:
+- The Account Administration service enables the University to manage its account services in an effort to securely verify and protect its identity:

 Security Vulnerability Assessment

 As the complexity of the technology environment grows and related security threats increase, there is a need for every University unit to use available tools and services to protect University information and resources.
 While many security controls in place for the University are administered centrally, it requires the support of the deans, directors, and department chairs throughout the University to ensure that each area is implementing the unit-level security controls.

 - Centralized security measures and tools are provided to help students, faculty, and staff protect computer workstations, portable devices, and servers, including antivirus software, encryption tools, and security assessment tools.
 Many of these tools are available to faculty and staff on the Secure Your Data community at My Pitt (my.pitt.edu).
 By following the provided steps in the Secure Your Data community, university units will have the necessary security controls in place to protect their computing resources and sensitive information.
 Recommended actions are as follows:

 - Faculty and staff within the unit should install and use the security tools and services available through the links in the Faculty & Staff section.
 These tools will protect against viruses and spyware, keep security patches up to date, and assist with the recovery of lost or stolen laptops.
 Unauthorized sensitive information contained on computers or portable devices should be discovered and removed using these tools, and authorized sensitive information should be encrypted.
 Recommended schedules for running and updating these tools are included in this section.